lhleonardo/lhleonardo/README.md

 Hi!
 My name is Leonardo and I'm a back-end developer.

+Currently, I am a backend developer at WeFin - SP.

 I'm a Computer Science graduate from UFLA and pursuing a Master's at UNICAMP in Software Engineering focusing on software architecture.

 In back-end, I'm experienced Java Developer with expertise in the Java ecosystem, distributed systems, and microservices.
 My skills include Spring, SQL/NoSQL databases, messaging, authentication, version control, and CI/CD.